 Erik Brynjolfsson and Andrew McAfee, The Second Machine Age: Work, Progress, and Prosperity in a Time of Brilliant Technologies

-From photographs of today’s living and working conditions by Pavel Braila, Zhan Huan, Pieter Hugo, and Zanele Muholi to portraits of those laboring in 21st century fields, factories, and mines by Pierre Gonnord, Jorge Otero, Serge Alain Nitegeka, Alfredo Jaar, and Ramiro Gomez, to fantastical visions of a world defined by data and digitization by Karine Gibolou, Guy Limone, Dean Byington, Chen Jiagang, Gonzalo Lebrija, and James Clar, the imagery on view is both nostalgic and futuristic.
+From photographs of today’s living and working conditions by Katrin Korfmann, Alejandro Cartagena, Pieter Hugo, and Zanele Muholi, to portraits of those laboring in 21st-century fields, homes, factories, and mines by Lina Puerta, Pierre Gonnord, Serge Alain Nitegeka, and Ramiro Gomez, to fantastical visions of a world defined by data and digitization by Karine Giboulo, Chen Jiagang, and Gonzalo Lebrija, the imagery on view is both nostalgic and futuristic.
 As today’s primary means of production, the computer, becomes better, faster, stronger every day, more material and digital goods are made, shipped, transmitted, used, reused, and discarded, evoking concerns about environmental degradation and socio-economic inequities.
-Kara Walker’s figurative sculpture of a young 19th-century slave laborer and Marina Zurkow’s software driven animation of today’s shipping trade anchor the spectrum of this investigation into our contradictory era of concurrent abundance and scarcity.
-The African Boy Attendant Curio Walker sculpted in resin and molasses references the history of slavery, and the essential role slave labor played in the sugar industry, a product now consumed in dangerous excess.
-Within the labyrinthine code of export and import shipping tariffs that inspired Zurkow’s More&More (the invisible oceans): India, sugar, along with other former plantation crops like tobacco and cotton, constitutes a single category of classification, thus linking our agrarian past with production in the post-industrial present to envision creation, commerce, and consumption in the imminent, awe-inducing future.
+Kara Walker’s figurative sculpture of a young 19th-century slave laborer and Marina Zurkow’s software-driven animation of today’s shipping trade provide bookends to the spectrum of this investigation into our contradictory era of concurrent abundance and scarcity.
+The African Boy Attendant Curio Walker sculpted in resin and molasses references the history of slavery and the essential role slave labor played in the sugar industry, products from which are now consumed in dangerous excess.
+Within the labyrinthine code of export and import shipping tariffs that inspired Zurkow’s More&More (the invisible oceans), sugar—along with other former plantation crops like tobacco and cotton—constitutes a single category of classification, thus linking our agrarian past with production in the post-industrial present to envision creation, commerce, and consumption in the imminent, awe-inducing future.